astrohart/MFR/MFR.Renamers.Files/README.md

 ##### Summary

-Gets a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') containing the full pathname of the folder where all operations start.
+Gets a string containing the full pathname of the folder where all operations start.

 <a name='P-MFR-Renamers-Files-FileRenamer-RootDirectoryPathValidator'></a>